CDANs: Temporal Causal Discovery from Autocorrelated and Non-Stationary Time Series Data: Introduction

-Therefore, to address these challenges, we propose an algorithm (CDANs) for causal discovery from autocorrelated and non-stationary time series data. \textit{First}, it finds the \emph{lagged parents} to \emph{avoid conditioning on irrelevant variables} and thereby, reduces the conditioning set size that addresses high dimensionality.
+Therefore, to address these challenges, we propose an algorithm (CDANs) for causal discovery from autocorrelated and non-stationary time series data which works as follows. \textit{First}, it finds the \emph{lagged parents} to \emph{avoid conditioning on irrelevant variables} and thereby, reduces the conditioning set size that addresses high dimensionality.
 This enables CDANs to systematically prevent conditioning on the entire past. \textit{Second}, it develops a partially completed undirected graph using lagged parents, contemporaneous variables, and the surrogate variable. \textit{Third}, it estimates the \textit{causal skeleton} by identifying the \textit{changing modules} and the \textit{contemporaneous relations} using marginal and optimized CI tests. \textit{Fourth}, it determines the \textit{causal directions} using the \emph{time order of causation}, \emph{generalization of invariance}, and \emph{independent changes in causal modules} \citep{runge2020discovering, huang2020causal}.
-We evaluate CDANs using synthetic datasets with 4, 6, and 8 variables with different lags up to period 8, and a real-world clinical application.
-We describe the synthetic data generation process and clinical data in \sectionref{data} and discuss the clinical application in the following paragraph.
+We evaluate CDANs using synthetic datasets with 4, 6, and 8 variables with different lags up to period 8, and a real-world clinical dataset of 12 variables.
+We describe the synthetic data generation process and clinical data in \sectionref{data}, and discuss the clinical application's cohort in the \sectionref{cohort}.
+Our \textit{contributions} are summarized below: \begin{itemize} \item We propose a novel temporal causal discovery approach that considers both autocorrelation and non-stationarity properties of time series data.
+Our method can detect both contemporaneous and lagged relations between the variables as well as the variables whose distribution changes over time. \item We evaluate the performance of CDANs on real-world clinical and synthetic datasets and compare it with multiple baselines for temporal CD.
+The empirical results show that our method outperformed baselines \citep{runge2020discovering, GFCI, FGES, GRaSP, malinsky2018causal, huang2020causal} in multiple metrics across different experimental settings. \item The consider clinical application entails a timely research problem about oxygen therapy intervention in ICU.
+It is related to recovering the causal structure of 12 time series variables in the ICU which is useful in a variety of disease conditions, including severe acute respiratory syndrome COVID-19. \end{itemize}